 - You'll spend more time seeking your data.
-Backup tape's seek time improved greatly with the introduction of LTO-5's LTFS (linear tape file system).
-LTFS makes tapes more like disks.
-This technology doesn't need to search through all of a tape's contents to find what you're looking for; rather, it goes right to it.
-However, LTFS alone can't make tape faster than backup disks.
+Backup tape's seek time improved greatly with the LTFS (linear tape file system) feature.
+LTFS lets you find data more easily, similar to disks.
+However, LTFS can't make tape searches faster than disk.

 - It's a longer road to recovery.
-If the files you need to recover reside at an offsite tape vaulting service, it will take longer to get that data back.
-That's why you should opt for backing up and storing frequently used, business-critical information in-house.
+Storing tapes with an offsite tape vaulting service does lengthen recovery time.
+That's why you should opt for backing up and storing frequently used, business-critical information in-house or in the cloud.

 Consider disk backup's advantages:

 - You'll gain efficiencies from deduplication.
-This process removes duplicate copies of saved data to free up space.
-Deduplication means you can store data more quickly and perform full backups less often.
+Deduplication lets you remove duplicate data to free up space.
+This means you can store data more quickly with less frequent, full backups.

 Know disk's challenges:

 - You'll pay for convenience.
-Disk systems are constantly on—and constantly on the verge of running hot.
-That means you not only have to power them, you also have to power cooling systems to keep them from overheating.
-If you're thinking of investing in a disk-based data storage system, be sure to total all the costs first.
+Disk systems are constantly on — and constantly on the verge of running hot.
+That means you have to give them power and cooling — both costs to consider.